Imageomics/sum-buddy/README.md

 # sum-buddy
-Command-line package to generate a CSV with filepath, filename, and checksum for contents of given directory.
+Command-line package to generate a CSV with filepath, filename, and checksum for contents of a given directory or a single file.

 ## Requirements
 Python 3.7+